Georgia (U.S. state): Sports

 Sports in Georgia include professional teams in nearly all major sports, Olympic Games contenders and medalists, collegiate teams in major and small-school conferences and associations, and active amateur teams and individual sports.
 The state of Georgia has teams in four major professional leagues—the Atlanta Braves of Major League Baseball, the Atlanta Falcons of the National Football League, the Atlanta Hawks of the National Basketball Association, and Atlanta United FC of Major League Soccer.

-The Georgia Bulldogs (Southeastern Conference), Georgia Tech Yellow Jackets (Atlantic Coast Conference), Georgia State Panthers and Georgia Southern Eagles (Sun Belt Conference) are Georgia's NCAA Division I FBS football teams, having won multiple national championships between them.
+The Georgia Bulldogs (Southeastern Conference), Georgia Tech Yellow Jackets (Atlantic Coast Conference), Georgia State Panthers and Georgia Southern Eagles (Sun Belt Conference), and Kennesaw State Owls (Conference USA) are Georgia's NCAA Division I FBS football teams, having won multiple national championships between them.
 The Georgia Bulldogs and the Georgia Tech Yellow Jackets have a historical rivalry in college football known as Clean, Old-Fashioned Hate, and the Georgia State Panthers and the Georgia Southern Eagles have recently developed their own rivalry.

 The 1996 Summer Olympics took place in Atlanta.
 The stadium that was built to host various Olympic events was converted to Turner Field, home of the Atlanta Braves through 2016.
-Atlanta will serve as a host city for the 2026 FIFA World Cup.
+Atlanta served as a host city for the 2026 FIFA World Cup.

 The Masters golf tournament, the first of the PGA Tour's four "majors", is held annually the second weekend of April at the Augusta National Golf Club.

 The RSM Classic is a golf tournament on the PGA Tour, played in the autumn in Saint Simons Island, Georgia.

 The Atlanta Motor Speedway hosts the Dixie 500 NASCAR Cup Series stock car race and Road Atlanta the Petit Le Mans endurance sports car race.

 Atlanta's Georgia Dome hosted Super Bowl XXVIII in 1994 and Super Bowl XXXIV in 2000.
 The dome has hosted the NCAA Final Four Men's Basketball National Championship in 2002, 2007, and 2013.
 It hosted WWE's WrestleMania XXVII in 2011, an event which set an attendance record of 71,617.
 The venue was also the site of the annual Chick-fil-A Peach Bowl post-season college football games.
 Since 2017, they have been held at the Mercedes-Benz Stadium along with the FIRST World Championships.

 Professional baseball's Ty Cobb was the first player inducted into the Baseball Hall of Fame.
 He was from Narrows, Georgia and was nicknamed the "Georgia Peach".

 The Mercedes-Benz Stadium hosted Super Bowl LIII in 2018 and the CFP National Championship in the same year, the SEC Championship Game in 2017, the MLS All-Star Game in 2018, the MLS Cup in 2018, and the record-setting friendly fixture between Mexico Men's National Football Team and Honduras Men's National Football Team.

 WWE Hall of Famer Hulk Hogan is from Augusta, Georgia, and State Farm Arena is to host RAW on January 27, 2025.
 Atlanta has also hosted WrestleMania XXVII and the 2002 and 2010 Royal Rumble.
 State Farm Arena also hosted Bad Blood (2024).